flotiq/flotiq-cli/README.md

 `apiKey` - API key to your Flotiq account, if you wish to import data it must be read and write API key (more about Flotiq API keys in [the documentation](https://flotiq.com/docs/API/))
-`projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`) `flotiqStartUrl` - full link to GatsbyJs starter, the list below
+`projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`) `flotiqStarterUrl` - full link to GatsbyJs starter, the list below

 ## Gatsby Starters